Fractals from Regular Behaviours: Related Work

-However, fractal semantics is strictly coarser than bisimilarity, and in particular, bisimilarity of process terms is trace equivalence.
-Rabinovich added a single axiom to Milner's axiomatization to obtain a sound and complete axiomatization of trace equivalence of expressions~\cite{Rabinovich1993Traces}, which allowed us to derive \cref{thm:completeness}.
+However, fractal semantics is strictly coarser than bisimilarity, and in particular, fractal equivalence of process terms is trace equivalence.
+Rabinovich added a single axiom to Milner's axiomatization to obtain a sound and complete axiomatization of trace equivalence of \(\mu\)-expressions~\cite{Rabinovich1993Traces}.
+We used this axiom in our proof of \autoref{thm:completeness}.
 In contrast, the axiomatization of trace equivalence for probabilistic processes is only well-understood for \emph{finite} traces, see Silva and Sokolova's~\cite{Silva2011Probabilistic}, which our probabilistic process terms do not exhibit.
 We use the trace semantics of Kerstan and K\"onig~\cite{Kerstan2013Trace} because it takes into account infinite traces.
-Infinite trace semantics has yet to see a complete axiomatization in the literature.
+Infinite trace semantics of probabilistic systems has yet to see a complete axiomatization in the literature, although a complete axiomatization of the total variation distance for these systems has been obtained in the form of a so-called \emph{quantitative equational theory}~\cite{BACCI201827}.

-\textbf{Other types of syntax.} In this paper, we used the specification language of $\mu$-terms as our basic syntax.
+\paragraph*{Other types of syntax} In this paper, we used the specification language of $\mu$-terms as our basic syntax.
 As it happens, there are two other flavors of syntax that we could have employed.
 These are \emph{iteration theories}~\cite{Bloom1993Iteration}, and terms in the Formal Language of Recursion $FLR$, especially its $FLR_0$ fragment.
 The three flavors of syntax for fixed point terms are compared in a number of papers: In~\cite{Hurkens}, it was shown that there is an equivalence of categories between $FLR_0$ structures and iteration theories, and Bloom and \'Esik make a similar connection between iteration theories and the $\mu$-calculus in~\cite{BloomEsik94}.
 Again, these results describe general matters of equivalence, but it is not completely clear that for a specific space or class of spaces that they are equally powerful or equally convenient specification languages.
 We feel this matter deserves some investigation.